 Press the vehicle information button until OIL LIFE REMAINING displays.
 This display shows an estimate of the oil's remaining useful life.
 If you see 99% OIL LIFE REMAINING on the display, that means 99% of the current oil life remains.
-The engine oil life system will alert you to change your oil on a schedule consistent with your driving conditions.
+The engine oil life system will alert you to change the oil on a schedule consistent with your driving conditions.

-When the remaining oil life is low, the CHANGE ENGINE OIL SOON message will appear on the display.
-See "CHANGE ENGINE OIL SOON" under DIC Warnings and Messages on page 198.
-You should change your oil as soon as possible.
-See Engine Oil on page 344.
+When the remaining oil life is low, the CHANGE ENGINE OIL SOON message will appear on the display along with the Change Engine Oil Light on the instrument panel cluster.
+See "CHANGE ENGINE OIL SOON" under DIC Warnings and Messages on page 3-52 and Change Engine Oil Light on page 3-40.
+You should change the oil as soon as possible.
+See Engine Oil on page 5-15.
 In addition to the engine oil life system monitoring the oil life, additional maintenance is recommended in the Maintenance Schedule in this manual.
-See Scheduled Maintenance on page 439 for more information.
+See Scheduled Maintenance on page 6-4 for more information.
 Remember, you must reset the OIL LIFE yourself after each oil change.
 It will not reset itself.
 Also, be careful not to reset the OIL LIFE accidentally at any time other than when the oil has just been changed.
 It cannot be reset accurately until the next oil change.
-To reset the engine oil life system, see Engine Oil Life System on page 347.
+To reset the engine oil life system, see Engine Oil Life System on page 5-18.